selinakhan/CIGAr/README.md

 This repository contains the code used for training the CIGAr model from the paper "Context-Infused Visual Grounding for Art" from the ECCV 2024 VISART workshop.

-For data preparation and code setup, please follow the instructions from the original [third-party GroundingDINO implementation](https://github.com/longzw1997/Open-GroundingDino)
+For data preparation and code setup, please follow the instructions from the original [third-party GroundingDINO implementation.](https://github.com/longzw1997/Open-GroundingDino) All code used to construct, train and evaluate CIGAr are adapted from this implementation.

 ## Configs
 In`config/`, the dataset specifications and model configurations for all datasets used in this researched are included for clarity.